Uspenski Cathedral: Icon theft

 The cathedral has several valuable icons.
-The icon of St. Nicolas – The Wonder Maker was stolen on 16 August 2007 between midday and 1 p.m. in broad daylight while hundreds of tourists were visiting the cathedral.
+The icon of St. Nicolas – The Wonder Worker was stolen on 16 August 2007 between midday and 1 p.m. in broad daylight while hundreds of tourists were visiting the cathedral.
 The icon is from the 19th century and is of a rare variant.
 Originally it was given to the Orthodox Cathedral of Vyborg, from where it was moved to Helsinki during the Second World War.
 No further details of its origin are known.
 The icon, 45 × 35 cm in size, had been placed in a kiota (a glass covered protection frame) and weighed a couple of kilograms.
 It was on display on a lectern.
 The search for the icon continues in Finland as well as abroad.

 Another icon, Theotokos of Kozeltshan was stolen in June 2010, but it was later recovered in February 2011 from a hiding spot in the ground.
 Two robbers had broken into the church twice through a window and on the second time in August they had been caught.
-Although they didn't admit to having committed the first robbery, DNA testing through a blood stain left during the first robbery confirmed it.
+Although they did not admit to having committed the first robbery, DNA testing through a blood stain left during the first robbery confirmed it.
 Nevertheless, the robbers still kept on denying having done it.
 But in February the next year, one of the jailed robbers had a change of heart and admitted to it all and revealed the location of the icon.
-It had spent 8 months in the ground but luckily had remained nearly immaculate.
+It had spent 8 months in the ground but remained nearly immaculate.